 Variables and tool parameters

-You may need to expose additional tool parameters as model variables in order to set your model parameters.
+You may need to expose additional tool parameters as model variables to set your model parameters.
 Model variables are automatically created for the input and output datasets of a tool, but not for any other tool parameters.
 To add additional model variables so you can set them as model parameters, right-click any tool, select Create Variable, then select the desired tool parameter or environment.
 Alternatively, you can click the ribbon command ModelBuilder > Insert > Variable, choose a data type, click OK, and connect the new variable to a tool or use it for inline variable substitution.

 When you open a model tool in the Geoprocessing pane, the model tool's label is displayed at the top of the pane.
 You can change this and other model tool properties, such as the order of parameter display, by right-clicking the model tool in a toolbox and selecting Properties.Learn more about model properties